broadinstitute/wfl/docs/md/dev-process.md

 ## Process

-We always make feature branches from `main`, make pull requests, ask for reviews and merge back to `main` on Github.
+We base feature branches off `develop`, make pull requests, ask for reviews and merge back to `develop` on Github.

 For the release process, please refer to the [release guide](../dev-release/)